Shopify/liquid/_basics/operators.md

 {% endraw %}
 ```

-You can use multiple operators in a tag:
+You can do multiple comparisons in a tag using the `and` and `or` operators:

 ```liquid
 {% raw %}